Security-Onion-Solutions/securityonion-docs/redis.rst

 Tuning
 ------

 We configure Redis to use 812MB of your total system memory.
-If you have sufficient RAM available, you may want to increase the ``redis_maxmemory`` setting in ``/opt/so/saltstack/local/pillar/global.sls``.
+If you have sufficient RAM available, you may want to increase the ``redis_maxmemory`` setting by going to :ref:`administration` --> Configuration --> redis_settings.
 This value is in Megabytes so to set it to use 8 gigs of ram you would set the value to 8192.

 :ref:`logstash` on the manager node is configured to send to Redis.
-For best performance, you may want to ensure that ``batch`` is set to ``true`` and then tune the ``ls_pipeline_batch_size`` variable to find the sweet spot for your deployment.
+For best performance, you may want to tune the ``ls_pipeline_batch_size`` value at :ref:`administration` --> Configuration --> logstash_settings to find the sweet spot for your deployment.

 .. seealso::

     | For more information about the :ref:`logstash` output plugin for Redis, please see:
     | https://www.elastic.co/guide/en/logstash/current/plugins-outputs-redis.html

 :ref:`logstash` on search nodes pulls from Redis.
-For best performance, you may want to tune ``ls_pipeline_batch_size`` and ``ls_input_threads`` to find the sweet spot for your deployment.
+For best performance, you may want to tune ``ls_pipeline_batch_size`` and ``ls_input_threads`` at :ref:`administration` --> Configuration --> logstash_settings to find the sweet spot for your deployment.

 .. seealso::